verrazzano/verrazzano/install/README.md

 ### 2. Do the install

-According to your DNS choice, install Verrazzano using one of the following methods:
+According to your DNS choice, install Verrazzano using one of the following methods.

 #### Install using xip.io